CedricDeVon/qlogicae_opera/README.md

   🗂️ Extended Documentation
 </h2>
 <p>
-  If you would like to know more, here's the link below:
+  If you would like to know more, click the link below:
 </p>
 <a href="./qlogicae/qlogicae/documentation/index.md">🔗 Navigate</a>